 - UC Santa Cruz and other campuses have developed Internet of Things-connected mini-weather stations to detect wildfires upon ignition.
 The solar-powered smart devices cost as little as $200.

 - UC Berkeley is developing data-gathering drones to predict a fire’s path and exploring giant air scrubbers to suck smoke-filled air from the sky.

 - UC Riverside is ensuring first responders stay connected with wide area mobile communication and robust social media platforms when cellular service goes down in a disaster.
 The campus is also using virtual and augmented reality to aid firefighting operations and training.

-UC Berkeley professor of computer engineering Tarek Zohdi founded the school’s Fire Research Group to encourage collaboration between firefighters, mechanical engineers, physicists, roboticists and other experts.
+UC Berkeley professor of mechanical engineering Tarek Zohdi founded the school’s Fire Research Group to encourage collaboration between firefighters, engineers, physicists, roboticists and other experts.
 He calls the group a “SWAT team.”